-Sky Harbor is one of the most accessible airports in the world thanks to the advice provided by the Phoenix Mayor’s Commission on Disabilities.
-All terminals have: curb cuts; automatic doors; elevators; ramped access to all lobbies and gate areas; designated areas on inner curbs for vehicles with disability plates to load or unload; and wheelchair accessible telephones, automatic teller machines, restrooms and drinking fountains.
+Sky Harbor is one of the most accessible airports in the world for people with physical and hidden disabilities thanks to the advice provided by the Phoenix Mayor’s Commission on Disabilities.
+All terminals have: curb cuts; automatic doors; elevators; ramped access to all lobbies and gate areas; designated areas on inner curbs for vehicles with disability plates to load or unload; and wheelchair accessible telephones, automatic teller machines, accessible (family) restrooms with caregiver access and drinking fountains.
 Review the PHX Frequently Asked Questions for more about the information below and additional accessibility details.

 Flying into Sky Harbor?
 Request a wheelchair when checking in and tell a flight attendant during the flight.
 Flying out of Sky Harbor?
 Request a wheelchair from a Sky Cap at the curb or from a Sky Cap or the airline on the ticketing level of the terminal.
 You can also request wheelchair service ahead of time when you book your tickets with your airline.
 Ask your airline about traveling with power chair batteries

 If you need to travel with oxygen, be sure to discuss this with your airline when making reservations.
 Visit the TSA website for more information.

 Hearing Loop or T-coil technology provides a clearer listening experience to passengers with hearing aids by directly transmitting paging and announcements directly to hearing aids, thus eliminating background noise.

 Assistive T-Coil hearing loops are available in the gate areas of Terminal 3.
 It’s important to note that it is not available in the food and beverage, retail, or restroom areas.

 Check with your audiologist to see if your hearing aid networks with T-coil service.